CherWeiYuan/MeiosisVIGS/README.md

-# Title: Virus-induced gene silencing allows the knock-down of gene expression throughout meiosis and pollen formation in Arabidopsis thaliana.
+# Statistics for "Virus-induced gene silencing allows the knock-down of gene expression throughout meiosis and pollen formation in Arabidopsis thaliana."

 # Contents
 The paper consists of three main datasets.
 According to the subtitles in Methods: